rekalogika/rekalogika.dev/docs/mapper/11-architecture.md

 for finding the transformer that supports the source to target mapping, and transforming the source to the target using that transformer.

+### Transformer Registry

+A registry of the transformers.
+It is used by the main transformer to find the matching transformer for the specific source and target types.

 ### Mapping Table Factory

 Creates the mapping table from the list of the transformers.